Expensify/App/contributingGuides/ACCESSIBILITY.md

 - **PressableWithoutFocus**: A pressable component without visible efect of focus.

-- **PressableWithDelayToggle**:  A pressable component that toggles after a short delay upon pressing.
+- **PressableWithDelayToggle**:  A pressable component that briefly disables then re-enables after a short delay upon pressing.

 Accessibility props are unified across all platforms.